I have been meaning to write this for a while. This week I had a couple of conversations with people which finally gave me the impetus to write it

 Finally, and we’re coming back to the “artists shouldn’t do it for free” topic-if you don’t charge for your work, you are also doing other workers in your community a disservice because you are contributing to the idea that this service should be available for free.

+Most of the professions I’m in at quite new, in the sense that few people have heard of them (this is particularly true for babywearing instructor, which didn’t exist as a formal profession in the UK until 2011).
 So whilst people expect to pay a hairdresser or a plumber (because these are recognised professions and people know their value), they can be puzzled at having to pay for something they haven’t heard about, and therefore do not know of its value.

 By charging a reasonable price for your work, you are also helping the community value your work and build up its reputation, because people tend to value more what they pay for.
 I really like this article by Selena Rezvani, and these quotes in particular: